Tiffachow/heartsome/README.md

 to begin:

+First time setting up: `npm run setup`

+Updating packages only: `npm install && npm start`

-`npm run setup` to set up dependencies & env vars, run the build, set env vars & start the server
+Updating code only: `npm run gulp` or `npm start` to also run the server

-`npm start` for running the build, setting env vars & starting the server